 Salary range is $80,000-95,000, commensurate with experience.
 Position includes health, retirement and other benefits.

-Qualified applicants please reference Bolder Advocacy Counsel – Houston in your subject line and submit a letter of interest, resume and writing sample to Alicia Peyton at [email protected] or click below to apply online.
+Qualified applicants please reference Bolder Advocacy Counsel – Houston in your subject line and submit a letter of interest, resume and writing sample to Alicia Peyton at [email protected].
 (NO PHONE CALLS PLEASE).
+You can also click here to apply online.

 AFJ is an Equal Opportunity Employer.
 AFJ prohibits discrimination against its employees and applicants for employment based on race, color, national origin, age, disability, sex, gender identity, religion, reprisal, sero-status and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or income.